MicrosoftDocs/PowerShell-Docs/dsc/troubleshooting.md

 This topic describes ways to troubleshoot DSC when problems arise.

+## Remoting Issues
+DSC requires PowerShell remoting to be enabled, even when managing a local machine.
+As a first step, review [about_remote_requirements](https://msdn.microsoft.com/en-us/powershell/reference/5.1/microsoft.powershell.core/about/about_remote_requirements) and ensure the target machine is properly configured for remoting.

 ## Using Get-DscConfigurationStatus

 The [Get-DscConfigurationStatus](https://technet.microsoft.com/en-us/library/mt517868.aspx) cmdlet gets information about configuration status from a target node.